|

 contrast agents, radiation shielding agents, non-destructive testing,

-water-in-salt electrolytes for energy storage applications, oil drilling fluids, ballasts and
+water-in-salt electrolytes for energy storage applications, oil

 counterweights due to